bbauska/meta-react-basics/README.md

 more about modules.

-Modules can help you to save and access your code in a more structured way, and in this reading (05), you&apos;ll learn about some foundational concepts of working with JavaScript modules.
+Modules can help you to save and access your code in a more structured way, and in this reading (05), you'll learn about some foundational concepts of working with JavaScript modules.

 This knowledge is crucial in order to understand the syntax and the